Gas generator sets are primarily used in the following sectors :

 Worldwide population growth is driving an increasing demand for new sources of electric power generation.
 At the same time, an increasing focus on efficiency and reduced waste in the power generation sector is driving change in the use of alternative conventional and unconventional gaseous fuels.

-Today, Caterpillar is collaborating with dealers and customers around the world to develop Cat generator sets that can operate on specialty fuels such as syngas, coke oven gas, blast furnace gas and high energy gas.
+Today, Caterpillar is collaborating with dealers and customers around the world to develop Cat generator sets that can operate on specialty fuels such as syngas, coke oven gas, blast furnace gas.

 - Power : 1MWe